daronphang/coding_resources/interview/questions.md

 ### Proactive and discplined

+- If tasked with something new, I always take initiative to enroll in courses, read up and understand it before performing any work.
-- Taking initiative to enroll in courses to upgrade skills or acquire relevant knowledge.
+- Also take initiative to upgrade skills or acquire relevant knowledge.
 - Software is a field that is constantly changing.
 - Go beyond than just accepting what something is but understanding it.
 - Taking one step at a time (focused).